 If you have a mortgage and you know your surviving partner would struggle to ever pay off without you, then Family Income Benefit might not be your first choice when it comes to Life Insurance.

-Another reason Family Income Benefit might not be for you is because over the course of the policy the amount your loved ones would receive falls quite dramatically.
-If you want your family to receive a substantial amount when you die – whenever during your policy term that may be – then Term Life Insurance or Whole Of Life Insurance are better options for you.
+Another reason Family Income Benefit might not be for you is that over the course of the policy the amount your loved ones would receive falls quite dramatically.

-Can I Have A Joint Policy With My Partner?
+Can I Have A Joint Family Income Benefit Policy With My Partner?

 You can – and it’s cheaper than having two separate policies.